 It seems like summer always passes too quickly and winter lasts too long.
-Maybe that’s why fall is my favorite season.
+Maybe that’s why fall is a favorite season for so many people.
 It seems to hang around just long enough.
-It’s not too hot, not too cold.
-A mild, colorful, and comfortable season.
+It’s not too hot, not too cold — a mild, colorful, and comfortable season.

 It’s the perfect time of year to write a little poetry.
 The seasons have been inspiring poets for millennia, and it’s up to us modern-day writers to keep the tradition alive.
 The poetry prompts below are a great way to get started.

 Poetry prompts are simple.
 Below, you’ll find three lists of words.
 Your task is to compose a poem using all of the words from one of the lists.
 You can also get creative and use any of the following alternatives:

 - Mix and match random words from the three lists.
 Try to use 5-10 words to prompt your poem.

 - Write three poems, each based on one of the lists.

 - Write a single poem using all of the words from all of the lists.